brikis98/terraform-up-and-running-code/code/terraform/05-tips-and-tricks/loops-and-if-statements/live/prod/data-stores/mysql/README.md

 # MySQL on RDS example (production environment)

-This folder contains example [Terraform](https://www.terraform.io/) templates that deploy a MySQL database  (using [RDS](https://aws.amazon.com/rds/) in an [Amazon Web Services (AWS) account](http://aws.amazon.com/).
+This folder contains an example [Terraform](https://www.terraform.io/) configuration that deploys a MySQL database  (using [RDS](https://aws.amazon.com/rds/) in an [Amazon Web Services (AWS) account](http://aws.amazon.com/).

 For more info, please see Chapter 5, "Terraform Tips & Tricks: Loops, If-Statements, Deployment, and Gotchas", of